DensoSVIC/soafee-avp-blueprint/README.md

 - AdministratorAccess

 The default region is `us-east-1`.
-See [doc/ewaol-ami](doc/ewaol-ami.md) for more information about supported regions.
+See [Region Support](doc/regions.md) for more information about supported regions.

 ### 2. Install prerequisites